xyproto/orbiton/README.md

 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-l` - Jump to a specific line number.
 Press `return` to jump to the top.
 If at the top, press `return` to jump to the bottom.
 * `ctrl-f` - Search for a string.
 The search wraps around and is case sensitive.
 Press `tab` instead of `return` to search and replace.
+* `ctrl-b` - Jump back after jumping to a definition with `ctrl-g`.
-* `ctrl-b` - Toggle a bookmark for the current line, or if set: jump to a bookmark on a different line.
+             Toggle a bookmark for the current line, or if set: jump to a bookmark on a different line.
 * `ctrl-\` - Comment in or out a block of code.
 * `ctrl-~` - Jump to a matching parenthesis or bracket.
 * `esc` - Redraw everything and clear the last search.